 - Shut off faucets from inside basement and drain the faucets.

 - Open cabinet doors to allow heat to reach water pipes.

-- Some customers choose to run cold water faucets constantly (the size of a pencil lead).
+- During extreme cold snaps, some customers run cold water faucets constantly (the size of a pencil lead).
 This may help if your service has a history of freezing.

 If You Have a Frozen Pipe:

 - NEVER use a torch or flame to try to thaw a frozen pipe.